-The Housing Strategy is broken down into short, medium and long term actions, creating a path forward to address housing needs across the housing spectrum.
+The Housing Strategy is broken down into immediate, high, medium and low priority actions, creating a path forward to address housing needs across the housing spectrum.
 The main elements of the Strategy are based on six guiding principles, seven focus areas, twenty-two strategies, and seventy-three interconnected actions.
 The strategy builds on existing actions, supports partnerships, and focusses efforts on areas within municipal influence.